apache/nuttx/configs/lm3s6965-ek/README.txt

   - Is there any documentation for using the bootloader?
 Yes and No:  There is an application note covering the bootloader on the Luminary site, but it is not very informative.
-The Eagle100 User's Manual has the best information.

   - Are there any special things I have to do in my code, other than setting the origin to 0x0000:2000 (APP_START_ADDRESS)?
 No.  The bootloader assumes